Jim McCrery: Congressional career

 McCrery was reelected seven more times with no substantive opposition and was completely unopposed in 1996, 1998, and 2004.
 His district was renumbered as the 4th again in 1997, after the United States Supreme Court ruled the 4th was an unconstitutional racial gerrymander.

 In the mid-term election of 2006, McCrery defeated Democratic challengers Patti Cox and Artis Cash and Republican Chester T. "Catfish" Kelley.

 From 2007 to 2009, McCrery was the ranking Republican on the House Ways and Means Committee.

 In 2007, in the early stages of the campaign for the Republican presidential nomination for 2008, McCrery announced his endorsement of candidate Mitt Romney, the former governor of Massachusetts for the party's nomination, a designation Romney won in 2012, not 2008.

 On December 7, 2007, McCrery announced his decision not to seek reelection in 2008.
 Closed primaries were held by both parties in the fall of 2008 to begin the process of choosing a successor to McCrery.
 In the Republican primary, physician John C. Fleming of Minden in Webster Parish, beat McCrery's preferred successor, Jeff R. Thompson, a Bossier City attorney.
-After Fleming won the Republican nomination, McCrery endorsed him in an appearance on The Moon Griffon Show, a syndicated radio program based in Monroe.
-In the general election held on December 6, Fleming narrowly defeated the outgoing Caddo Parish District Attorney Paul J. Carmouche, a Democrat from Shreveport.
-Thompson would go on to be elected to the Louisiana House of Representatives in 2011.